NCNT/TimingCmds_in_POSIX/README.md

 $ c_src/MAKE.sh -d ../bin
 ```

-And you can get the command in the `bin` directory.
+And you can get the commands in the `bin` directory.
 Copy or move them to one of directories which is listed in the `$PATH` variable.
 Enjoy!

 ## Author / License